pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 ![Console images liberty](../images/console-images-liberty.png)

-Alternatively, you can view the file by retrieving it from Pachyderm.
+Alternatively, you can view the file by retrieving it from {{%productName%}}.
 Because this is an image, you cannot just print it out in the terminal, but the following command will let you view it: